History and Politics

 Pre-interview Admissions Assessment

-All applicants for History and Politics at Cambridge must sit a pre-interview admissions assessment called the History Admissions Assessment (HAA).
+All applicants for History and Politics at Cambridge must sit a History pre-interview admissions assessment for History called the Arts-Humanities Admissions Assessment (AHAA).
 This will take place in your school, college or local testing centre on 30 October 2019.
 The same assessment is used regardless of which College you have applied to.
-The History Admissions Assessment examines your academic abilities, knowledge-base and potential, and forms part of our holistic admissions process: there is no set score that we are looking for.
+The Arts-Humanities Admissions Assessment examines your academic abilities, knowledge-base and potential, and forms part of our holistic admissions process: there is no set score that we are looking for.
 When applying, it is important to be aware of the registration and assessment dates:

 - All History and Politics applicants applying in 2019 sit the assessment on 30 October 2019.